History of the Tampa Bay Buccaneers: Origins

-Originally the proposed Tampa Bay expansion franchise was awarded to Tom McCloskey, a construction company owner from Philadelphia.
+In 1971, National Football League Commissioner Pete Rozelle predicted that the 26-team league would expand to 32 teams within the 1970s decade.
+Rozelle confirmed on April 24, 1974 that an expansion was imminent.
+Rozelle revealed the five cities that were being considered to win an NFL franchise were Tampa-St. Petersburg, Memphis, Phoenix, Seattle and Honolulu.
+On October 30, 1974, the 26 franchise owners sold the 27th NFL franchise to Tampa Bay and Tom McCloskey, a Philadelphia builder, for $16 million.
+McCloskey had attempted to buy the Philadelphia Eagles in 1964 and again in 1969, but fell short by about $500,000 each time.

+Ralph Wilson, owner of the Buffalo Bills franchise, courted interests in Tampa Bay who approached him about moving the Bills to Tampa Bay.
+Wilson was frustrated in his inability to gain a new stadium for his franchise.
+He considered Memphis, Tennessee and Seattle, Washington as possible sites in addition to Tampa Bay.

 McCloskey quickly became dissatisfied with the financial arrangement with the NFL, and backed out of the deal a month later.
-Hugh Culverhouse, a wealthy tax attorney from Jacksonville, who had failed in his bid to buy the Los Angeles Rams due to an unannounced sale to Robert Irsay, instead received the Tampa franchise.
+Hugh Culverhouse, a tax attorney from Jacksonville who had failed in his bid to buy the Los Angeles Rams, received the Tampa franchise.

-A name-the-team contest resulted in the name “Buccaneers”, a reference to the pirates who frequented Florida's Gulf coast during the 17th century, and which was almost immediately shortened to the familiar “Bucs”.
-The team's first home was Tampa Stadium, which had recently been expanded to seat just over 72,000 fans.
+The new Tampa Bay franchise was named the “Buccaneers” or "Bucs," a reference to the pirates who frequented Florida's Gulf coast during the 17th century.
+The team's first home was Tampa Stadium, which had been expanded to seat 72,000 fans.